robinmetral/gatsby-theme-oss/starter/README.md

-This is the demo for `gatsby-theme-dev`.
+This is the demo for `gatsby-theme-oss`.